mattermost/mattermost-plugin-jira/docs/development/jira-server.md

 ## Installation

-First we build the image in the project root folder:

 The default version is 7.13.1, you can change it through the `VERSION ENVVAR`.
 When using version 7, by default it's using `JDK_VERSION=8`.

 Keep in mind the current Mattermost JIRA Plugin covers version 7 and 8 of JIRA Server now.